Regionaal-Archief-Zuid-Utrecht/Valeros-RAZU/README.md

 For technical documentation, please check the [project wiki](https://github.com/Simon-Dirks/view-a-LOD/wiki).

-This project is a collaboration between [Het Utrechts Archief](https://hetutrechtsarchief.nl/), [Regionaal Archief Zuid-Utrecht](https://www.razu.nl/) and [Kasteel Amerongen](https://www.kasteelamerongen.nl/), developed by Simon Dirks (mail@simondirks.com).
+This project is a collaboration between [Het Utrechts Archief](https://hetutrechtsarchief.nl/), [Regionaal Archief Zuid-Utrecht](https://www.razu.nl/) and [Kasteel Amerongen](https://www.kasteelamerongen.nl/), developed by [Simon Dirks](https://simondirks.com).
+If you have any questions or comments about the project, please reach out to mail@simondirks.com.

 ## Projects using view-a-LOD
 ### Kasteel Amerongen pilot project